-This rese 20 is designed to answer the problems that have been formulated.
+This research is designed to answer the problems that have been formulated.
 This research is causality based on the problems t hat arise.
 This study aims to analyze the direct and indirect effects of organizational change variables on changes in manageme nt accounting practices and organizational performance.
 The information to be obtained is the clarity of the occurrence of varia ble relationships built on an equation model based on relevant concepts, so that this study can be classified as explanatory rese arch.
 This study uses a survey method that is gathering information from quite a large population.
 This research was conducted with a quantitative approach (positivism) to prove the research hypothesis, the variables studied are quantitative and the data co llection process uses a perceptional approach to facilitate measurement.
-The population in this study get individuals who work and have mid-level positions and large manufacturing companies in East Java that carry out production processes and process raw materials into finished goods is 389 companies.
-The intended unit of analysis is the company, while the observation unit is the individual who works and has an upp 38 hiddle-level position.
+The population in this study are individuals who work and have mid-level positions and large manufacturing companies in East Java, the managers.
+The number of manufacturing companies in East Java that carry out production processes and process raw materials into finished goods is 389 companies.
+The intended unit of analysis is the company, while the observation unit is the individual who works and has an upper middle-level position.
 Taken five individuals per company so that the total population is 1945 individuals.
 The analytical tool used to test the hypothesis is Smart Partial Least Square (SmartPLS) software.